Umlatt/vdo.ninja/README.md

 ## Version Info

-Check [changelog](https://github.com/umlatt/vdo.ninja/blob/master/changelog.md) for more information
+Check [changelog](https://github.com/umlatt/vdo.ninja/blob/main/changelog.md) for more information

 ## Installation
 ### Requirements

-1. A server with docker (or some equivalent container service)
+A server with something docker flavoured

-### Deploy
+### Deployment

+1. Provide the DNS name of your server in `SERVER_URL=`*
+2. Provide a valid email address against which your certificate will be registered in `EMAIL_ADDRESS=`

 ```bash
 docker run -dit -p 80:80 -p 443:443 -e SERVER_URL=$HOSTNAME -e EMAIL_ADDRESS=emailforcert@domain.com umlatt/vdo.ninja
 ```
-- Provide the DNS name of your server in `SERVER_URL=`*
-- Provide a valid email address against which your certificate will be registered in `EMAIL_ADDRESS=`

 ### Notes

+**Certificates**:
-- **Certificates**: Certificates are collected using `certbot`/letsencrypt.
-Please **NOTE** that autorenewal of certs is not yet configured, however, rebooting the container will trigger a cert renewal.
+- Certificates are created/renewed using `certbot/letsencrypt`.
+-  **NOTE**: Autorenewal of certs is not yet configured, however, rebooting the container will trigger a cert renewal.